 Zhang J, Thurber A, Tenne D, Rasmussen JW, Wingett D, Hanna C, and Punnoose A: Enhanced dye fluorescence in novel dye-ZnO nano-composites.
 Advanced Functional Materials, 20: 4358,2010.

-Thurber A, Wingett DG, Rasmussen JW, Layne J, Johnson L, Tenne DA, Zhang, J, Hanna CB, and Punnoose A: Improving the selective cancer killing ability of ZnO nanoparticles using FE doping, Nanotoxicology, epublished ahead of print, 2011.
+Thurber A, Wingett DG, Rasmussen JW, Layne J, Johnson L, Tenne DA, Zhang, J, Hanna CB, and Punnoose A: Improving the selective cancer killing ability of ZnO nanoparticles using Fe doping, Nanotoxicology, 6(4): 440-52, 2012.

 Wingett D, Punnoose A, Reddy KM.
 Preferential killing of cancer cells and activated human T-cells using the selective toxicity of zinc oxide nanoparticles.
 Patent Pending.
-US Patent Application No. 60/974,460, and PCT Patent Application No. PCT/US08/077252, 2008.
+Patent No.: US8,187,638, May 29, 2012.